Omer-Levi/Omer-Levi/README.md

 ## 🚀 About Me

-🎓 I'm Omer levi, a Computer Science student at Tel Hai college.
+Graduated from Tel Hai Academic College with a BSc in Computer Science.

 ## 🛠️ Skills